This post is a collection of the best seven gaming routers, and their worthy alternatives picked among those I've reviewed.

 The XR1000 is a Wi-Fi 6 upgrade to the Wi-Fi 5 version XR500.
 It's the second gaming router based on game-centric DumaOS firmware and has fantastic gaming features, including an improved Geo-Filter with polygon mode and Ping heatmap.

-Similar alternative: Any DumaOS-based router, such as the Nighthawk XR500
+Similar alternative: Any DumaOS-based router, such as:

 Netgear Nighthawk XR1000's Rating